anttop/FAIR.m/add-ons/TBIR/README.md

 This code implements indirect image registration based on [LagLDDMM](https://github.com/C4IR/FAIR.m/tree/master/add-ons/LagLDDMM).

-This is a MATLAB implementation of the approach described in:
+It is an extension to [FAIR](https://github.com/C4IR/FAIR.m) as described in:

     Lukas F. Lang, Sebastian Neumayer, Ozan Öktem, Carola-Bibiane Schönlieb.
 Template-Based Image Reconstruction from Sparse Tomographic Data, 2018.

-If you use this software in your work please cite the abovementioned paper in any resulting publication.
+See https://arxiv.org/abs/1810.08596 for the preprint.

-BibTeX:
+If you use this software in your work please cite the abovementioned paper in any resulting publication:

     @techreport{LanNeuOktScho18_report,
       author     = {Lang, L.~F. and Neumayer, S. and Öktem, O. and Schönlieb, C.-B.},